 This Ham salad recipe is as easy as it looks!
 This Ham salad is a copycat to the ham salad my former Amish boss made in a Pennsylvania Dutch Market stand in the community I grew up in.
 This Ham salad has a great flavor, especially when you add a variety of meat ends such as ham, turkey and bologna.
+For the best tasting ham salad be sure to use a good quality ham or smoked deli ham chunk/slices.
+I like to make this ham salad with leftover Pineapple citrus glazed ham or with meat ends from a local deli.

 As an Amazon Associate I may earn from qualifying purchases.
 Follow along for more Amish and Mennonite recipes and feel free to leave a rating and comment in the comment section below!